 Starting your thesis

-Remember that some sections that you write won't make the final cut, but don't let this discourage you - ultimately, it's part of the learning process and, in any case, these segments may provide useful material for future academic articles.
+Remember that some sections you write won't make the final cut, but don't let this discourage you - ultimately, it's part of the learning process and these segments may provide useful material for future academic articles.

-PhD students often work alone or with limited collaboration, which can lead to them feeling isolated and lacking in motivation.
+A PhD student will often work alone or with limited collaboration - especially following the recent pandemic - which can lead to them feeling isolated and lacking in motivation.

-For this reason, you should aim to accept any support that is offered to you, and remain in contact with as many PhD students as possible.
-You can achieve this by joining relevant clubs and societies; growing your network of Doctoral students will help you to improve your thesis, especially if your new-found friends are working at more advanced stages.
+For this reason, you should aim to accept any support that's offered to you and remain in contact with as many PhD students as possible.
+You can achieve this by joining relevant clubs and societies; growing your network of Doctoral students will help you to improve your thesis, especially if your new friends are working at more advanced stages.
 Blogging your research is another fantastic way of reaching out and making valuable new contacts.

 Finally, you may need to explain your busy schedule to your friends and family, as they may not truly understand the intensity of PhD study.
 You shouldn't be afraid to reject any opportunity to socialise, but remember that discussing your PhD with a layman can help to improve it.